 Made especially for the Easter period.
 But then Easter Eggs do seem to appear the week after Christmas, so this cake can be eaten any time of the year.

-To avoid any confusion picked up by Bonita in the comments, Tate and Lyle make a ‘Golden Syrup’ flavoured sugar.
+To avoid any confusion Tate and Lyle make a ‘Golden Syrup’ flavoured caster sugar.
 This is what I used.
-You can use ‘Golden Caster’ sugar, or any caster sugar if you wish, although a plain white caster sugar adds no additional flavour, where as ‘Golden Caster’ and ‘Golden Syrup’ sugars does add some subtle, additional flavours.
+You can use ‘Golden Caster’ sugar, or any caster sugar if you wish, although a plain white caster sugar adds no additional flavour, where as ‘Golden Caster’ and ‘Golden Syrup’ flavoured sugars do add subtle, additional flavour.

 Many of the Nordicware Bundt pans have the perfect hollow in the centre, just waiting to be filled with ganache and creme eggs.

 You may also like to try these recipes for Easter

 Easter Creme Egg Bundt Cake

 - 100 g Dark Chocolate Minimum 50% Cocoa Solids